Download a PDF version

 Protect egg-bearing females.
 Respect seasonal and area closures.

 The Pacific prawn fishery is managed with a precautionary approach and seasonal, biological sampling is an important practice used to determine that there are enough spawning females in the population in any given area.
 Sampling occurs in the spring during the commercial fishery and again in the fall during spawning season.
-Trained fisheries observers are authorized to board commercial vessels to examine traps to sort and count catch by gender and maturity stage.
+Trained fisheries observers are authorized to board commercial vessels to examine traps to sort and count catch by sex and maturity stage.
 Monitoring results may necessitate seasonal closures that apply to all fisheries.
 Winter is when the highest number of spawning females are present.
-During this time recreational harvesters are encouraged to respect area closures or, if areas are open, to protect egg-bearing females by returning them to the water in support of future stock strength
+During this time recreational harvesters must respect area closures or, if areas are open, to protect egg-bearing females by returning them to the water in support of future stock strength

 Expect a variety of prawn life stages every season!